Amdavad Ni Gufa by the Pritzker Prize Winner, B.V.Doshi

 His entire career revolves around Doshi unfolding the architectural significance in India as an architect and an educator.
 He believes in encapsulating his experience by educating younger minds and founded the Centre for Environmental Planning and Technology (CEPT) in Ahmedabad.
 His contribution to architecture landed him the highest architectural honor, the 2018 Pritzker Architecture Prize.

 Constructed in 1992 in Ahmedabad, Amdavad Ni Gufa is an underground habitat that merges art and architecture.
 You can find the building as white mosaic domes on the ground, which in reality is the roof of a graphic gallery below it.
 The building eventually became a holistic habitat that reflects social and cultural traditions.

 - The entire gallery complex resembles a cluster of circles with white mosaic domed roofs.

-- The interior gallery gains structural support through tree trunk-like columns that resemble the stone age.
+- An interior gallery gains structural support through tree trunk-like columns that resemble the stone age.

 - The gallery merges the concept of computer-aided construction styles to build a unique contemporary gallery to bridge the regional scale.

-- The curved interior walls have paintings of Hussain.
+- Curved interior walls have paintings of Hussain.
 In other words, you find him adapting the curved wall as his canvas and creating a marriage between art and architecture.

 - The building uses local materials and labor to handcraft this contemporary beauty.